alphanodes/health_check_rb/README.md

 6. Push to the branch (`git push origin my-new-feature`)
 7. Create new Pull Request (Code with BDD tests and documentation are highly favoured)

-<em>Feedback welcome!
-Especially with suggested replacement code, tests and documentation</em>
+*Feedback welcome!
+Especially with suggested replacement code, tests and documentation*